Stochastic Mean-field Theory for Conditional Spin Squeezing by Homodyne Probing of Atom-Cavity Photon Dressed States: Application of the Proposed Approach to A Realistic System

+Because of the strong atoms-photon coupling, we can not eliminate the atomic excited level, and thus have to solve Eq.~\eqref{eq:sme} explicitly.
+To avoid the errors in equations derivation, we have generalized the QuantumCumulants.jl package, developed by Helmut Ritsch's group to solve deterministic master equations with the mean-field approach, to automatically derive and solve the stochastic mean-field equations in our approach.
+In the Appendix~\ref{sec:code} and~\ref{sec:meaneq}, we present the corresponding codes and the derived equations.
+In the following, we focus on the numerical results.
+We have used the parameters compatible with the experiments in Ref.~\citep{ZChen} and Ref.~\citep{JGBohnet}, and summarize them in Appendix~\ref{sec:supresult}.
+There, the key parameters are the number of atoms $N=10^4$, the atoms-photon coupling $g=2\pi \times 253$ kHz, the photon damping rate $\kappa=2\pi \times 11.1$ MHz and the atomic spontaneous emission rate $\gamma=2\pi \times 5.75$ MHz.

-\paragraph{Conditional Spin Squeezing--} In Fig. \ref{fig:con_spin_squeezing}, we show the behavior of spin mean values and variances during the homodyne detection.
-In our simulation, we first prepare the atomic ensemble in a spin coherent state such that the collective spin vector points along the y-axis and has equal uncertainty along the x- and z-axis [left of Fig.~\ref{fig:con_spin_squeezing}(a)].
-Our calculations show that during the laser probing the collective spin vector components $J_x$ and $J_y$ oscillate with time, while the component $J_z$ is slightly reduced [Fig.~\ref{fig:rotation}].
-At the same time, the uncertainty $\Delta J_z$ decreases due to the measurement backaction while $\Delta J_x,\Delta J_y$ oscillate in time with increasing amplitude [Fig.~\ref{fig:con_spin_squeezing}(b)].
-These results indicate that the collective spin vector rotates around the z-axis, and the spin squeezing and anti-squeezing occur for the collective spin component along the z-axis and in the equatorial plane, respectively [right of Fig.~\ref{fig:con_spin_squeezing}(a)].
-Note that the uncertainty $\Delta J_\parallel = \sqrt{\Delta J_x^2 + \Delta J_y^2}$ follows the oscillation envelope in Fig.~\ref{fig:con_spin_squeezing}(b), and the rotation in the equatorial plane can be explained by the probe field-dependent AC Stack shift of the upper hyper-fine ground state of the atoms (Fig.~\ref{fig:rotation}).
+In Fig.~\ref{fig:con_spin_squeezing}, we show the behavior of the uncertainty of collective spin components and the spin squeezing parameter during the homodyne detection.
+Here, we prepare the atomic ensemble in a CSS such that the collective spin points along the y-axis and thus has equal uncertainty along the x- and z-axis.
+Our calculations show that during the laser probing, the components $J_x$ and $J_y$ oscillate with time, while the component $J_z$ is slightly reduced.
+At the same time, the uncertainty $\Delta J_z$ decreases while $\Delta J_x,\Delta J_y$ oscillate in time with increasing amplitude [Fig.~\ref{fig:con_spin_squeezing}(a)].
+These results indicate that the collective spin vector $\mathbf{J}$ rotates around the z-axis, which can be explained by the probe field-induced AC Stack shift (Fig.~\ref{fig:rotation} of Appendix~\ref{sec:supresult}), and the spin squeezing and anti-squeezing occur for the projection of the collective spin vector along the z-axis and in the equatorial plane, respectively.